Aitcheson/Python/README.md

-This was the first program I ever made in python that has a GUI.
+This was the first full program that I programmed in python that has a GUI.
 I keep this here to remind myself of how far i've come.